Microeconomics A Simplified Approach

 Patents: Patents grant exclusive rights to produce and sell a product or use a process for a certain period, usually 20 years.
 This legal protection prevents other firms from entering the market.

-Example: Google is maintaining its patent right monopoly for more than a decade.
+Example: Google has maintained its patent right monopoly for more than a decade.

 Licenses and Permits: Governments may require firms to obtain licenses or permits to operate in certain industries, which can be difficult and costly to acquire.